Interstate 44 in Oklahoma

-Interstate 44 (I-44) runs diagonally through the US state of Oklahoma, spanning from the Texas state line near Wichita Falls, Texas, to the Missouri border near Joplin, Missouri.
+Interstate 44 (I-44) is an Interstate Highway that runs diagonally through the U.S. state of Oklahoma, spanning from the Texas state line near Wichita Falls, Texas, to the Missouri border near Joplin, Missouri.
 It connects three of Oklahoma's largest cities: Oklahoma City, Tulsa, and Lawton.
 Most of I-44 in Oklahoma is a toll road.
-In southwestern Oklahoma, I-44 is the H. E. Bailey Turnpike and follows a north–south direction.
+In southwestern Oklahoma, I-44 is the H. E. Bailey Turnpike and follows a diagonally northeast–southwest direction.
 From Oklahoma City to Tulsa, I-44 follows the Turner Turnpike.
-As I-44 leaves Tulsa, it becomes the Will Rogers Turnpike to the Missouri border.
-In the Lawton, Oklahoma City, and Tulsa metro areas, I-44 is toll-free.
+After leaving Tulsa, I-44 follows the Will Rogers Turnpike to the Missouri state line west of Joplin, Missouri.
+In the Lawton, Oklahoma City, and Tulsa metropolitan areas, I-44 is toll-free.
 In Oklahoma City, I-44 is also known as the Will Rogers Expressway.

-I-44 is paralleled by former U.S. Highway 66 (US-66, now mostly State Highway 66 [SH-66]) from Oklahoma City to the Missouri state line.
+I-44 is paralleled by former U.S. Highway 66 (US-66, now mostly State Highway 66, or SH-66) from Oklahoma City to the Missouri state line.